eugenia1984/english/b1-english-for-developers/7-learn-how-to-use-conditionals.md

-## Conditional type 1
+## First Conditional

+The First Conditional is used **to describe a possible situation in the present or future**.

+It follows the structure:  `IF PRESENT SIMPLE (condition) + FUTURE WITH WILL (result)`

 **This structure is used to talk about real and possible future situations.**

-It follows the structure:  `IF PRESENT SIMPLE (condition) + FUTURE WITH WILL (result)`
+Examples:

-Example: **If** the power cable isn't connected securely, the computer **won't** turn on.

--> This highlights the importance of a stable, permanent connection for the computer to work, and the Present Simple tense emphasizes the ongoing state of the cable needing to be securely attached.
+**If** the power cable **isn't** connected securely, the computer **won't turn on**.  -> This highlights the importance of a stable, permanent connection for the computer to work, and the Present Simple tense emphasizes the ongoing state of the cable needing to be securely attached.

+**If** you **restart** the system, the problem **will go away**. -> Restarting the system will likely resolve the issue.

 ---